 A flexible number of credits are allowed for research and thesis (700 or 800 level) each semester.
-Students are required to register for Crops or Soils 700, 702 (Research Projects for Non-Thesis Majors) or 800 to bring their credit load up to the maximum allowed, 18 credits each semester.
+Full-time students are required to register for a minimum of 1 credit of Crops or Soils 700, 702 (Research

+Projects for Non-Thesis Majors) or 800 each semester; 2 credits minimum are required in the semester the student graduates.